oanda/simple-rates-panel/README.md

 ### Installation

-* Clone this repo and open the simple-panel.html file.
+* Clone this repo and edit the simple-panel.html file.
+* Set your Access Token and Account ID
+* Open simple-panel.html in a browser.
 * Choose the currency pair to monitor
 * Rates should appear and update periodically